LINE EDITING

 A line editor helps you to find exactly the right words to tell the story in the most effective way.

-Line editing should take place after developmental editing and before copyediting for the most efficient publishing workflow.
+Line editing should take place after developmental editing and before or during copyediting for the most efficient publishing workflow.

 STYLE SHEET